dperique/Kubernetes_tutorials/Loadbalancer-demo.md

 $ docker push my.docker-reg.org/dperique_grpc_demo:v1
 ```

-Take a look at the deployment yaml and note that it will create 3 replicas.
+Take a look at the deployment yaml and note that it will creates 3 replicas.
 The yaml also shows how
 to add environment variable access to the containers, the image name, and imagePullPolicy.

 ```